Wind-Eagle/Quirky/README.md

 Quirky is based on alpha-beta pruning with various well-known heuristics and NNUE evaluation.
 It doesn't use autotuning of search constants, and aims to use as few complex and obscure heuristics as possible.

 NNUE architecture is (768 -> 256) x2 -> 16 -> 32 -> 1.
 It was trained in the following way:
-- Numerous self-play games of Quirky 1.0 were recorded.
+- Numerous self-play games of Quirky 1.0 were played.
 The time control was set to 20ms per move.
+From this games we randomly sampled positions that were evaluated during search.
-- From each game, we randomly selected 32 positions with White to move and 32 positions with Black to move (or fewer if the game was too short).
+- From each game, we randomly selected 32 positions evaluated with the first engine, and 32 positions evaluated with the second engine.
 - We filtered out positions that were in check and positions where a simple quiescence search was able to find a winning capture.
 - We then used Stockfish with WDL scores to analyze each position for 100 ms.
 - Each entry for model learning consisted of a FEN string and a result (loss, draw, or win) sampled according to the WDL scores.

+Quirky 1.0 NNUE was trained using a third-party dataset.

 [Dataset used for Quirky 1.0 NNUE](https://bitbucket.org/zurichess/tuner/downloads)

 [Dataset used for Quirky 2.0 NNUE](https://disk.yandex.ru/d/jcXiqAqF97RXeQ)

 ## Thanks